iloveponies/120-hour-epic-sax-marathon/I-am-a-horse-in-the-land-of-booleans.markdown

 ~~~

 Note that you need to use the `return` keyword to indicate when to return from
 the method.
-Compare this to Clojure, where the last expression's value will be
+Compare this to Clojure, where the value of the last expression will be
 the function's return value.
-Because Java's `if` does not return a value, you
+Since Java's `if` does not return a value, you
 can not say:

 ~~~ {.java}